 The usually intense colors range from the typical blues and violets through greens, yellows and oranges.
 Some rare designer cabochons display all these colors simultaneously.

 Labradorite is a plagioclase feldspar.
-Labradorite shows the iridescent display of colors due to minute inclusions of another mineral.
+Labradorite shows the iridescent display of colors due to minute inclusions of another mineral or internal cracks that causes an interference of light reflection.

 It is named after where it was first found in 1770; Labrador, Canada, although our gemstone cabochon material comes from the Tulear Province of Madagascar.
 It is also found in other areas around the world.

 Labradorite cabochons have a hardness of 6-6 1/2.

-Metaphysical Properties of Labradorite: Labradorite is thought by some to symbolize the moon and the sun, and in fact has been found to be an ingredient of moon rock.
+Labradorite is thought by some to symbolize the moon and the sun.
 It is said to assist the wearer to handle changes, promoting strength and perseverance.
+Labradorite can aid in uncovering unconscious belief patterns that generate negative emotional states.